JenilaS599/ReactJs-Assignment/README.md

 From our repository in GitHub, Click Code and Download ZIP.

-Once it is downloaded, open and copy all files in ReactJs-Assignment-master folder.
+Once it is downloaded, open and copy all files (public,src,.gitignore,package.json,package-lock.json,Readme.md,temp.txt).

 Paste the files in our project folder